-We cannot comment on your behaviors related to this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment further on your thinking about this topic since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.

 Let's pause for a moment.

 This survey was designed around the Sustainability Mindset, which is a way of thinking and being, to optimally adapt to the moment in which we are living.
 This Mindset focuses on using our natural gifts to shape a better future, for ourselves and for all, the ecosystem included.